 You can add reCAPTCHA – a service that protects your website from spam.
 You can read in more detail how to set up and add reCAPTCHA here: https://premio.io/help/mystickyelements/how-to-add-recaptcha/

-Finally, please note you can make each of these custom options required by clicking on the ”Required” checkbox to the right of each field.
+Finally, please note you can make each of these custom options required by toggling the ”Required” button to the bottom right of each field.

 That’s it!
 In the end, depending on your settings and customisation, your custom field personalised contact form can look something like this: